Overview: Implementing Single Sign-On via SAML in Zoomdata

 Zoomdata’s SAML Settings provide mappings for the Group, Email, Account, Active account, and Full Name attributes that allow the Zoomdata Administrator to import these settings directly into Zoomdata’s Users and Groups administrative function.

 Zoomdata also supports an SSL connection to SAML.
 In order to setup using secured SAML, a keystore needs to be generated and saved in the Zoomdata SAML configuration page.
-The SSL Certificate will need to be uploaded into the keystore file so that Zoomdata can validate the SSL connection.
-Access the Configuring Zoomdata to Support SAML article for the setup instructions.
+The SSL Certificate needs to be uploaded into the keystore file so that Zoomdata can validate the SSL connection.
+See Configuring Zoomdata to Support SAML for the setup instructions.